Bringing the data back: from the US to us

 Something I have been using a lot over the years is Google Workspace (Docs, Sheets, Slides, Drive, Gmail, Calendar).
 So my first focus was for alternatives that would allow me to keep a similar workflow without relying on US‑based services.

-Proton is probably the one I am most comfortable recommending to non‑technical friends: end‑to‑end encrypted mail, VPN, calendar and drive, and more, all under one account, with data encrypted and stored in Switzerland and EU data centres.
+Proton is probably the one I am most comfortable recommending to non‑technical friends: end‑to‑end encrypted mail, VPN, Drive, and a lot more, all under one account, with data encrypted and stored in Switzerland and EU data centres.

 Nextcloud is a self‑hostable content collaboration platform.
-Many people already know it and it is available from many vendors all over the world: it provides file sync and sharing, among other things, all under your own control.
+Many people already know it and it is available from many vendors all over the world: it provides file sync and sharing, among other things, and all under your own control if you self-host.

-With inexpensive EU hosting (for example Hetzner Storage Share, or the good cloud, a local Dutch providers) it is one of the most compelling ways to keep your data in Europe while still enjoying a reasonably modern collaboration experience.
+With inexpensive EU hosting (for example Hetzner Storage Share, which however requires some extra work for the collaborative features, or the good cloud, a local Dutch providers) it is one of the most compelling ways to keep your data in Europe while still enjoying a reasonably modern collaboration experience.

 It lacks e2e encryption, but for many use cases I think it provides a good trade‑off between privacy, convenience, and sovereignty.
 This fits also in the next section, as Nextcloud works well as a file storage and sync solution.

 On paper it looks really excellent.
-In practice my experiment stalled because I could not figure out how to try the free kSuite and kDrive, and the management panel looked like business/enterprise oriented more than personal.
+In practice, my experiment stalled because I could not figure out how to try the free kSuite and kDrive, and the management panel looked more business/enterprise-oriented than personal.

 Drime provides an EU‑hosted, GDPR‑compliant cloud storage service with collaborative editing features.
 It looks promising but, at the time of writing, still feels more like an MVP than a fully battle‑tested platform.
-And the lack of actual screenshots in the website does not help my confidence.
+And the lack of actual screenshots on the website does not inspire confidence.

 OnlyOffice is a collaborative online office suite with editors for text documents, spreadsheets, presentations and forms.
 You can self‑host it or use their EU‑hosted cloud, OnlyOffice Doc.
 It is not the cheapest option out there, but seems a well‑designed platform that can integrate nicely with Nextcloud or other storage solutions, so worth a mention here.